 Play for one of the 42 sports teams at Everest and train under the guidance of our experienced and award-winning coaches.

-Our high school teams have won 92 championships in the past 10 years, and 16% of our graduates have gone on to play college-level sports.
+Our high school teams have won over 90 championships in the past 10 years, and 16% of our graduates have gone on to play college-level sports.

 Everest fine arts programs include drama, music, and the visual arts.
-At every age, exposure to the arts fosters your child’s creative talents and helps them develop curiosity, observation skills, and empathy.
+At every age, exposure to the arts fosters your child’s creative talents and helps them develop curiosity, observation skills, and cultural sensitivity.

 Interested in Legos?
 Books?
 Business?
 Yearbook?
 Science Olympiad?
 There’s something for every child at Everest to explore.
 Clubs provide an opportunity for students to practice leadership, strengthen their interpersonal skills, and explore interesting topics in a hands-on environment outside the classroom.

-In an effort to make extracurricular and co-curricular clubs more accessible to students involved in other after-school activities, Everest has instituted a club program at the middle and high school levels that is internal to the school day.
+In an effort to make extracurricular and co-curricular clubs more accessible to students involved in other after-school activities, Everest has instituted a club program at the middle and high school levels.
 This opportunity allows for our students to participate in activities that are pivotal in favorably positioning them for university acceptance.

 We believe in improving the world around us through concrete acts of charity.
 Our projects spread justice and love as they help those in need in our community.

 This dimension of apostolic formation develops in our students the heart of an apostle, a heart sensitive and responsive to the physical, emotional, and spiritual needs of others.